4-WEEK ARTIST IN RESIDENCE (AiR) PROGRAM

 NEW: Weaving and artist couples’ residencies are now offered.

-One Weaving residency spot in each session is available for an artist to work in the historic loom room at White Pines on two countermarch looms (Cranbrook and Glimakra 4-harness, convertible to 8-harness).
+One Weaving residency in each session is available for an artist to work in the historic loom room at White Pines on two countermarch looms (Cranbrook and Glimakra 4-harness, convertible to 8-harness).

-ARTIST IN RESIDENCE PROGRAM – OPEN STUDIO
+ARTIST IN RESIDENCE PROGRAM – SESSION DATES AND OPEN STUDIOS

 2018 ONLINE APPLICATION